mangstadt/PHP-HAPI/README.markdown

 # Changelog

+**v0.3.2**

+ * Fixed bug in HAPI constructor where the flood lock directory wasn't being properly initialized.

 **v0.3.1**

  * Alliance descriptions from the alliance data file are now HTML-decoded, as they can contain HTML-encode characters.